-1. Text of Proposed Rule Change
+1. Text of Advance Notice

-(a) The proposed rule change of Fixed Income Clearing Corporation ("FICC") is attached hereto as Exhibit 5a and consists of modifications to FICC's Government Securities Division ("GSD") Rulebook ("GSD Rules")1 to (1) enhance the VaR Floor by incorporating a "Minimum Margin Amount" and (2) expand the application of the enhanced VaR Floor to include Margin Proxy, as described in greater detail below.
+(a) This advance notice consists of amendments to the Fixed Income Government Securities Division ("GSD") Rulebook ("Rules")1 to (1) enhance the VaR Floor by incorporating a "Minimum Margin Amount" and (2) expand the application of the enhanced VaR Floor to include Margin Proxy, as described in greater detail below.

-The proposed rule change would necessitate changes to the Methodology Document - GSD Initial Market Risk Margin Model (the "QRM Methodology"), which is attached here as Exhibit 5b.2 FICC is requesting confidential treatment of the QRM Methodology and has filed it separately with the Commission.3
+The proposed rule change would necessitate changes to the Methodology Document -GSD Initial Market Risk Margin Model (the "QRM Methodology"), which is attached here as Exhibit 5b.2 FICC is requesting confidential treatment of the QRM Methodology and has filed it separately with the Commission.3